Trust Management for Internet of Things: A Systematic Literature Review

 Mendoza et al. \cite{Mendoza} proposed a distributed trust management model for multi-service IoT using direct and indirect observations.
-The Trust Management scheme assigns positive scores for honest nodes and negative scores for malicious nodes, using direct interactions between nodes (services requests) and recommendation from neighbors (by exchanging trust tables).
+The trust management scheme assigns positive scores for honest nodes and negative scores for malicious nodes, using direct interactions between nodes (service requests) and recommendations from neighbors (by exchanging trust tables).
 The authors implemented malicious nodes performing the BMA to analyze the effectiveness of the model.
-The obtained results from the experiments conducted on Cooja simulator show the proposed Trust Management model detects malicious behavior in the network, considering topologies with 10\% until 30\% of malicious nodes.
+The obtained results from the experiments conducted on the Cooja simulator show the proposed trust management model detects malicious behavior in the network considering topologies with 10\% to 30\% of malicious nodes.
 This model may be used to detect other common attacks in the IoT.